Travel & Living in Hanoi, Vietnam

 More likely it is connected to the introduction of the BRT (Bus Rapid Transport) project which inevitably involved a degree of chopping and changing.

 Before discovering the 33 was no more; while standing at the bus stop wondering why it was incredibly late and only finding out when a fellow passenger pointed up at the sign and I saw the 33 had been airbrushed out of existence, life was simple.
 Walk to the bus stop, get on, sit up the back with Van and join in her little hand and joint workout.
 Then chat to various passengers who got on at different points along the way.

 It was a cosy, familiar existence.
 Sit there, lazily check off the landmarks en route then think about getting up to go to the door when we crossed the canal into Cau Giay.

 Now, though, it is all change.
 I have options.
 The preferred one is the 41 as I am guaranteed a seat joining it at the beginning of the route.
 On the other hand, it does sometimes seem a touch leisurely getting off the mark some days which is frustrating, especially when you see the 58, 55 or 31 drive past on the way to Long Bien bus station, albeit at bursting point passenger-wise.

 The return journey isn’t much fun either.
 By way of experimentation from the classic 41-22 combination, I tried the 50 one evening as I knew this went down Kim Ma and on to Ga Long Bien.
-With a handful of passengers on board I had the pick of the seats almost.
-But ten minutes in I was beginning to have my doubts as we veered away from Kim Ma.
-Turns out the guy behind the wheel that night used to be a Hanoi taxi driver, so we slalomed our way to the bus station in a ‘Z’ fashion then finished off with a long looping scenic swung up Truc Bac lake for good measure.
+With a handful of passengers on board, I had the pick of the seats almost.
+But ten minutes in, I was beginning to have my doubts as we veered away from Kim Ma.
+Turns out the guy behind the wheel that night used to be a Hanoi taxi driver, so we slalomed our way to the bus station then finished off with a long looping scenic swing up Truc Bac lake for good measure.
 Won’t be falling for that one again.